 ESSO Club, Sports bar in Clemson, United States

-The ESSO Club is a sports bar near Clemson University with wooden seating salvaged from the local stadium and an outdoor dining area.
-The establishment serves food and beverages in a casual setting.
+The ESSO Club is a sports bar near Clemson University in South Carolina, fitted with wooden seating salvaged from the local stadium and an outdoor dining area.
+The bar serves food and drinks in a no-frills setting that draws both students and long-time locals.

-The establishment began in 1933 as a gas station and grocery store along the old Greenville Highway.
-After Prohibition ended, it received one of the first beer licenses issued in Clemson.
+The place opened in 1933 as a gas station and grocery store along the old Greenville Highway.
+When Prohibition ended, it was among the first spots in Clemson to receive a beer license, which set the course for what it would become.

 The community of curious travelers